That Great 70s Slide Night!

 Looking back, the whole slide show thing seems somewhat bizarre.

-Why did neighbours want to come to see my dad’s travel slides anyway?
-We didn’t even know these people, not really.
+Why did neighbours want to see my dad’s travel slides anyway?
+We didn’t know these people, not really.

 If someone in my street knocked on my door today and said they had a showing of photos inside their home next Saturday night, we’d probably call the police and watch social media for the updates.